Rahmerh/kafka-integration-examples/README.md

 ## Stability

 I'm currently the only one working on this repository and am constantly pushing to the main branch.
 This means it's possible I accidentally push breaking changes.
 Please make sure to pull frequently if you're using my repo as an example.
-I cannot guarantee any stability in this project.
+I cannot guarantee stability in this project.

 ## Todo

 - [x] Proper (de)serialization of messages to and from topics.
 - [ ] Fix configuration warnings that occur during startup.
 - [ ] Elastic integration project.
-- [ ] HTTP integration projects.
+- [x] HTTP integration projects.
 (Integration which makes and receives simple http requests.)
 - [ ] K8s setup, load testing & helm charts.

 More to come..